Irvise/SweetAda-AEiC2024/slides.md

 ### Good old `make`

 Used as the skeleton for the build.
-It selects targets, runtimes, toolchains, flags, autogenerates/processes files, prints diagnostics... **But it does not do the compilation!**
+It selects targets, runtimes, toolchains, flags, autogenerates/processes files, prints diagnostics...

 </v-click>